What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 • vegetables (cabbage, garlic, potatoes, beets, spinach).

-Medicine knows that people who prefer animals are less likely to get sick in their lives. oncological diseases less prone to obesity and diabetes.
-Plant-based proteins keep you full longer, which helps you avoid overeating throughout the day.
+Medicine knows that people who prefer animals to animals are less likely to get sick in their lives. oncological diseases, are less prone to obesity and diabetes mellitus.
+Plant proteins keep you full longer, which helps you avoid overeating throughout the day.

 Rules for eating protein foods

-Start your day with a protein breakfast.
-This will provide you with a feeling of satiety, and you will not get hungry soon.
+Start your day with a protein-rich breakfast.
+This will make you feel full and you won't be hungry any time soon.
 Known fact: in the first half of the day, proteins are absorbed better.

 Combine protein foods.
 Dilute your diet with plant-based protein foods.

-Split your protein intake throughout the day.
-It will be difficult for the body to absorb all daily allowance squirrel at a time.
+Divide your protein portions throughout the day.
+It will be difficult for the body to absorb all daily norm squirrel at a time.

-If you are driving active image life, a serving of protein 30 minutes after a workout will help you get in perfect shape.
+If you are driving active image life, a portion of protein 30 minutes after training will help you get into ideal shape.

 Determine your protein intake and stick to it strictly.
-The amount of protein above the norm can cause poisoning.
+An amount of protein higher than normal can cause poisoning.

-Combine products correctly.
+Combine foods correctly.
 For example, spirulina algae is well compatible with vegetables that are rich in starch.
-Vegetables and greens will be an excellent addition.
-Legumes are ideally combined with greens and cereals.
+Vegetables and herbs will be an excellent addition.
+Legumes go perfectly with herbs and cereals.

-Prepare protein foods minimum temperature, cook them longer, and pre-soak the legumes.
+Prepare protein foods at minimum temperature, cook them longer, and pre-soak the legumes.

-Protein needs a lot of water to digest.
-Use it enough A: It is generally recommended to drink eight glasses of water a day.
+Protein requires a lot of water to digest.
+Consume it sufficient quantity: As a general rule, it is recommended to drink eight glasses of water per day.

-Keep the proportion of proteins in your diet with fats and carbohydrates, follow the above rules.
-Then you will feel a surge of strength and health, as well as destroy excess weight.
+Maintain the proportion of proteins in your diet with fats and carbohydrates, adhere to the above rules.
+Then you will feel a surge of strength and health, and also destroy excess weight.
 Good luck on your path to a healthy life!

 1. Composition of protein molecules.
-Proteins are organic substances whose molecules contain
+Proteins are organic substances whose molecules include

-carbon, hydrogen, oxygen and nitrogen, and sometimes sulfur and other chemical
+carbon, hydrogen, oxygen and nitrogen, and sometimes sulfur and other chemicals

 elements.

 2. The structure of proteins.
-Proteins are macromolecules composed of
+Proteins are macromolecules consisting

-from tens, hundreds of amino acids.
-Variety of amino acids (about 20 kinds),
+of tens or hundreds of amino acids.
+Variety of amino acids (about 20 types),

-3. The species specificity of proteins is the difference between proteins,
+3. Species specificity of proteins - differences in proteins,

-included in the composition of organisms belonging to different species, determined by the number
+included in organisms belonging to different species, determined by the number

-amino acids, their diversity, the sequence of compounds in molecules
+amino acids, their diversity, sequence of compounds in molecules

 squirrel.
 The specificity of proteins in different organisms of the same species is the reason

-rejection of organs and tissues (tissue incompatibility) during their transplantation from
+rejection of organs and tissues (tissue incompatibility) when transplanted from

 one person to another.

-4. The structure of proteins is a complex configuration of molecules
+4. Protein structure - complex configuration of molecules

-proteins in space, supported by a variety of chemical bonds -
+proteins in space, supported by various chemical bonds -

 ionic, hydrogen, covalent.
-The natural state of the protein.
+Natural state of protein.
 Denaturation -

-change in the properties of the protein when boiling eggs, the transition of the protein from a liquid state to
+change in protein properties when boiling eggs, transition of protein from liquid to

 5. The role of proteins in the body: